dbecerril/ForceCurveAnalysis/README.md

 # ForceCurveAnalysis
-Set of functions to analyze data obtained from AFM force curve measurments
+Set of functions written in Julia to obtain  Young Modulus from Force curves obtained with an AFM.
+Filters and smoothing functions are also included.